How to Grill a Steak: 8 Tips for Success

 2. Season steaks in advance

 Season your steak at least 30 minutes before grilling – this is the secret to big flavor through a better crust.
 Basically, the salt or seasoning get inside the steak, adding flavor and drying out the surface of the steak.
-Season simply with kosher salt or use a complete steak seasoning (we love Omaha Steaks Signature Seasoning).
+Season simply with kosher salt or use a complete steak seasoning (we love Omaha Steaks Seasoning).
 Make sure to season the top and bottom.
 For even better results inside and out, consider using a simple dry brine.

 3. Oil the grill grates